 - The success of the intervention program is in the hands of classroom teachers who should demonstrate that they “own” the program.

-- Recognize the potential of the intervention program to enhance the quality of teaching and learning.
+- Recognize the potential of the intervention program to ultimately enhance the quality of teaching and learning.

 - Recognize the relationship between the intervention program and the daily instructional program.
 Any student may need support in any content area at any time.